encode/starlette/docs/middleware.md

         await self.app(scope, receive, send)
 ```

 The middleware above is the most basic ASGI middleware.
-It receives an ASGI application as an argument for its constructor, and implements the `async __call__` method.
+It receives a parent ASGI application as an argument for its constructor, and implements an `async __call__` method which calls into that parent application.

 Some implementations such as [`asgi-cors`](https://github.com/simonw/asgi-cors/blob/10ef64bfcc6cd8d16f3014077f20a0fb8544ec39/asgi_cors.py) use an alternative style, using functions: